 A newer initiative, the Mentorship-led Pipeline Program Between the U-M Medical School and Kellogg Eye Center, is driven to address minority representation in ophthalmology, and to develop a more diverse pool of applicants for residency programs.

 “The number one thing is providing good mentorship for underrepresented minorities,” says Dr. Shahzad Mian, Ophthalmologist and Principle Investigator of the project. “[Mentees] can ask questions, gain exposure, and learn to be good students and be good stewards.”

-Through the mentorship program, the goal of increasing the level of diversity among ophthalmologists aims to better represent the patient populations they serve and help reduce inequalities in vision care.
+Through the mentorship program, the goal of increasing the level of diversity among ophthalmologists aims to represent better the patient populations they serve and help reduce inequalities in vision care.

-“Our goal is to have some of [the students], if not most of them, pursue careers in ophthalmology so we can increase the number of ophthalmologists who come from underrepresented minority backgrounds, therefore addressing the issue of patient care.”
+“Our goal is to have some of [the students], if not most of them, pursue careers in ophthalmology so we can increase the number of optimists who come from underrepresented minority backgrounds, therefore addressing the issue of patient care.”

 “It’s impacted [the program] immensely,” says Mian.
-“We wouldn’t be able to get things started – it takes funds to be able to organize actives for the students and residents, and to give them the appropriate mentorship they need.
+“We wouldn’t be able to get things started – it takes funds to be able to organize actives for the students and residents and to give them the appropriate mentorship they need.
 Our hope is that this will generate better discussion on healthcare disparities [and] support for students to pursue careers in ophthalmology – to help build the field, and be truly representative of our patient population.”